jgdigitaljedi/stringman/readme.md

 ## Functionality

 Stringman is written in modules with a variety of functionality and that can be imported individually.
-See the documentation for more details and usage examples.
+See the documentation in the link above for more details and usage examples.

 #### colors module